-The Virtual School supports the educational progress of all children looked after and previously children looked after, monitoring attendance, attainment and achievement to ensure that their educational success is a top priority in care.
+The Virtual School supports the educational progress of all looked after children and previously looked after, monitoring attendance, attainment and achievement to ensure that their educational success is a top priority in care.

-The virtual school head is the statutory lead [Children and Families Act 2014] with responsibility for ensuring that arrangements are in place to improve educational experiences and outcomes for all of our children looked after.
+The Virtual School head is the statutory lead with responsibility for ensuring that arrangements are in place to improve educational experiences and outcomes for all of our looked after children.

 Please consider the environment.